 I remember the day my parents got me my first Tallit for my Bar Mitzvah…

-A week before my 13th birthday, my dad walked into my room with a Tallit bag in his hand and said: “Son, I’ve got a surprise for you”.
+A week before my 13th birthday, my dad walked into my room with a Tallit bag in his hand and said: “Son, can you try this on for a moment?”.

 He opened the Tallit bag – and out came this gorgeous Blue & White Tallit with golden accents on the stripes.

 I was awestruck.

 I recited the Tzitzit blessing and put on my Tallit for the very first time.

 That’s the first time I saw my dad with tears in his eyes (even though he won’t admit it)… And he wasn’t even that religious!

 Fast forward almost 20 years later (boy… I’m getting old) – and I still remember that day as if it were yesterday (as you can tell).